lazyCodes7/RedHenLab_Multimodal_Christian_Art_Tagging/README.md

 ## Pipeline
 <img src = 'utils/5.png'>

+## Milestones
+- Curated a dataset of 9.6k images with provided captions, titles, and miscellanous metadata
+- Worked on a feature extractor module that can also detect the saints and their attributes in the painting
+- Finally, managed to deliver a ViT+GPT2 based Transformer that uses images + prompts to caption the Christian Icons in the painting

 ## Future Deliverables
 - Improving the quality of curated captions in order to build a more robust model